 The Government has adopted a system for strengthening the institutional framework for transparency, accountability and monitoring of fiscal matters.
 As a result, the fiscal position of the government is reported monthly to the Cabinet.
 Additionally, the fiscal and debt positions are reported annually in the Government's Estimates of Revenue and Expenditure and quarterly fiscal reports and debt reports are available via the local media and the Government's website.
-Furthermore, efforts have been recently adopted to strengthen our fiscal oversight with the establishment of the "FISCAL RESPONSIBILITY FRAMEWORK" - A rules-based fiscal framework for St. Vincent and the Grenadine" published in the Government Gazette on the 7th day of January 2020 and update approved by Cabinet on May 13, 2020 and February 18th, 2021.
+Furthermore, efforts have been recently adopted to strengthen our fiscal oversight with the establishment of the "FISCAL RESPONSIBILITY FRAMEWORK" - A rules-based fiscal framework for St. Vincent and the Grenadine" published in the Government Gazette on the 7th day of January 2020 and update approved by Cabinet on May 13, 2020.
 The ECCB also conducts quarterly and annual economic and financial reviews, which are published across the region.
-Annual Article IV Country Surveillance Reviews conducted by the IMF are also published and are available on the government's website and the Fund's external website as well.
+Article IV Country Surveillance Reviews conducted by the IMF are also published and are available on the government's website and the Fund's external website as well.
 Further, efforts are being made to have the Audited Reports of the Government available on a timely basis.
-The latest Audited Reports of the
+The latest audited report of the Governments' Accounts for the fiscal year 2016 was laid before the Parliament on July 07, 2021.